 - a mobile telephone bill

-I work for a company or an organisation do I still need to identify you?
+You work for a company or an organisation, do I still need to identify you?

 Yes.
 If you are, for example, signing a document on behalf of a company or an organisation or doing something else which is required by them (such as making a personal affidavit/declaration) I still need to identify you in the way described on this page.